 The Chapel of the Sea is available for small weddings, baptisms, memorial services, or quiet contemplation and respite.
 The space will accommodate 20 standing or 15 seated guests.

 The Lounge offers an elegant setting for those patronizing the Café, for simply relaxing by the fireplace in the comfortable arm chairs, or accessing the public computer and internet access.
 A doorway from the Lounge opens onto the small Memorial Garden.
+The Lounge is available for private events.
+Call for more details!

 The Library for Mariners, named after Seamen’s long-time supporter and sailing luminary Henry H. “Harry” Anderson, Jr., provides a comfortable setting for mariners or the general public to sit in our paneled library to read books and periodicals on marine topics, or gain access to the internet through our WiFi connection.